RiseVision/risevision.github.io/src/pages/quick-start/PollingTransactions.md

 There are two types of errors that can occur with our request: an application Error and a network Error.
-An application error occurs when we provide data that the node does not understand or does not fit the schema.
-A network error may occur when our request doesn't reach our server possibly due to poor connection, or if the node is offline.
+An application error occurs when we provide data that the is invalid or does not fit the schema.
+A network error may occur when our request doesn't reach our server, possibly due to factors like poor connection.
 We have to handle these errors differently.
 First let's start with a network error.
-Network errors are automatically rejected in our callback, and therefore we have to catch them with the `catch` function.
+Network errors are automatically rejected in our Promise, and therefore we have to catch them with the `catch` function.

 ```javascript
 rise.transactions.getList()